-If you find yourself with a negative pregnancy test, but feel pregnant, you’re not alone.
-The net is riddled with forum posts with a range of variations of this situation all wondering if you can have a negative pregnancy test and still be pregnant.
+If you find yourself with a negative pregnancy test but feel pregnant, you’re not alone.
+The net is riddled with forum posts presenting a range of variations of this situation all wondering if you can have a negative pregnancy test and still be pregnant.
 The answer is yes, but a word of realistic caution, excluding testing errors, it’s not common.
-So, how can you be pregnant, but have a negative test?
+So, how can you be pregnant but have a negative test?
 If you aren’t pregnant, why might you still feel pregnant?

 Negative Pregnancy Test: Still Pregnant